-- 1 to 1 1/2 cups club soda or milk of choice
+- 1 1/2 cups club soda or seltzer water

-- Heat pancake griddle or skillet to 350°F or medium heat.
+- Heat pancake griddle or skillet to 300°F or medium-low heat.

-- Spray a preheated skillet pan or griddle with cooking spray or lightly grease with coconut oil.
+- Spray the pan or griddle with cooking spray or lightly grease with coconut oil or butter.

-- Pour about 1/4 cup of batter (more or less, depending on the size you want) onto the pan to form a circle.
+- Pour about 1/4 cup of batter onto the pan for each pancake.
 You may need to spread it a little with the bottom of you measuring cup.
-Let cook until you see bubbles forming in the batter’s surface.
-When the bottom is golden, flip and cook the other side until it is cooked through, about a minute.
+Let cook until you see bubbles forming in the batter's surface, about 3-4 minutes.
+When the bottom is golden, flip and cook the other side until it is cooked through, 3-4 more minutes.

 - Repeat with remaining batter.
-Serve warm with honey or maple syrup.
+Serve pancakes warm with maple syrup.

-Keywords: pumpkin pancakes, healthy pumpkin pancakes, dairy free pumpkin pancakes
+Keywords: healthy pumpkin pancakes, dairy free pumpkin pancakes, pumpkin oat pancakes